How to Understand Your Credit Score

 Your credit score is a number, typically ranging from 300 to 850.
 It is calculated by credit scoring models such as FICO and VantageScore using credit information reported about you by lenders, banks and other financial institutions to the three main credit bureaus—Experian, Equifax, and Transunion.
 Your score can also be calculated by industry-specific proprietary scoring models.

 You can have more than one score and they may vary, but all scores are based on the information found in your credit reports.
-Reviewing your credit reports regularly can help you understand what you need to do to improve your score.
+Reviewing your credit reports regularly can help you understand what you need to do to improve your score and continue working toward excellent credit.

 To break it down even further, the median FICO credit score range is 670 to 739, scores from 740 to 799 are considered very good, and anything above 800 is exceptional.
 The higher your credit score, the more likely lenders will offer you better loan terms and interest rates.